LiquidITGuy/aoc/2022/javascript/reflexions.md

 I think this day will be harder be more interesting.

 ### Part 1
-I'm not verry proud of this code but this was funny to play with regex
+I'm not very proud of this code but this was funny to play with regex

+### Part 2
+In this part I just had to change unit LIFO (with pop) by a group took (concat)